Architecture

 Anna Vinogradova

-Saint Petersburg State university of industrial technologies and design
+Saint Petersburg State University of Technology and Design

 Russian Federation